AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 * Updated to use Experience Platform Android `3.x` SDKs.
 * Updated to use Experience Platform iOS `5.x` SDKs.

-### Flutter Core 4.x and compatible plugins

-A new major version of the [Adobe Experience Platform Core Flutter Plugin](https://github.com/adobe/aepsdk-react-native/tree/main/packages/core) has been released along with updates to other plugins.
-The current release includes the following changes:

-* Updated to use Experience Platform Android `3.x` SDKs.
-* Updated to use Experience Platform iOS `5.x` SDKs, which include the `privacy manifest`.
-* Updated `MobileCore.dispatchEventWithResponseCallback` API with a timeout parameter.

-Note that all these plugins must be updated together.

-* flutter_aepcore@4.0.0
-* flutter_aepuserprofile:4.0.0
-* flutter_aepassurance:4.0.0
-* flutter_aepedge:4.0.0
-* flutter_aepedgeidentity:4.0.0
-* flutter-aepedgeconsent:4.0.0
-* flutter-aepedgebridge:4.0.0
-* flutter-aepmessaging:4.0.0

-To learn how Apple's privacy related announcements made in WWDC of 2023 affect the Mobile SDK, please read the guide on [iOS privacy manifest requirements](https://developer.adobe.com/client-sdks/resources/privacy-manifest).

 ## April 12, 2024